Internal Audit Department

 Composition of Audit Committee

-According to the Public Finance Act of 2004, an audit committee shall consist of five members appointed by the Secretary to the Treasury as follows:
+According to the Public Finance Management Act of 2018, an audit committee shall consist of five members appointed by the Secretary to the Treasury as follows:

-(b) One representative from the Zambia Institute of Chartered Accountants;
+ii. a member of the Institute of Chartered Accountants;

-(c) One representative from the Law Association of Zambia; and
+iii. a Member of the Law Association of Zambia;

 Members of the committee serve for a term of three (03) years and may be re-appointed for a further term of three (03) years.